Contents

 To break this formula down, employers multiply the number of incidents that caused an employee to cease working in their normal capacity by 200,000.
 This 200,000 represents 100 employees working 40 hours a week for 50 weeks during a calendar year.
 Then, this number is divided by the total number of hours a company’s employees worked.

 For example, say a company had lost-time incidents that occurred during a year.
 If the organization has around 1,000 employees that work 40 hours a week, this number may not be consequential or indicative of a greater problem.
-If, however, a smaller company only employing 10 or 15 people reports the same number of incidents, OSHA may be concerned that the company is failing to follow proper health and safety procedures.
+If, however, a smaller company only employing 10 or 15 people report the same number of incidents, OSHA may be concerned that the company is failing to follow proper health and safety procedures.

 Safety KPI Guide